moleculerjs/site/source/0.12/docs/moleculer-repl.md

 **Options**
 ```
-    -d, --details  Detailed list
+    -d, --details      detailed list
-    -a, --all      List all (offline) nodes
+    -a, --all          list all (offline) nodes
+    --raw              print service registry to JSON
+    --save [filename]  save service registry to a JSON file
 ```

 **Output**